Key Takeaways

 Skewness is treated as a tradable asset.
 The "Skew Risk Premium" compensates for the risk that downside fear will increase relative to upside greed.

-• Skew Swaps: Pays a return based on the difference between realized skewness and a fixed skew strike, isolating skew from the general level of volatility.
+- •Skew Swaps: Pays a return based on the difference between realized skewness and a fixed skew strike.

-• Risk Reversals / Ratio Spreads: Selling an expensive OTM put and buying a cheaper OTM call.
-If the market remains flat but fear subsides (skew flattens), the trade profits from the put's premium collapsing relative to the call.
+- •Risk Reversals / Ratio Spreads: Selling an expensive OTM put and buying a cheaper OTM call.

 Gap Risk is the risk of extreme outliers.
 Standard strategies fail here because they assume continuous price paths.

-• Conditional/Capped Variance Swaps: Accrue realized variance only within a specific range, explicitly rejecting tail risk.
-Decomposes VRP into a "Core VRP" (harvested) and a "Tail Risk Premium" (rejected).
+- •Conditional/Capped Variance Swaps: Accrue realized variance only within a specific range, explicitly rejecting tail risk.

-• Iron Condors and Butterflies: In listed markets, the short inner strangle harvests ATM variance, while the long outer wings hedge the kurtosis risk.
+- •Iron Condors and Butterflies: Harvests ATM variance while the long outer wings hedge the kurtosis risk.

 The second dimension is temporal.
 The relationship between implied volatility and time to maturity contains distinct information about short-term panic versus long-term macro uncertainty.